-Creating sustainable, desirable and liveable cities will require everyone involved in place making to keep learning, updating our skills, and helping to revitalise our imagination about to use innovative and creatively new technology and the skills of citizens.
+Creating sustainable, desirable and liveable cities will require everyone involved in place making to keep learning, updating our skills, and helping to revitalise our imagination about how to use innovative and creatively new technology and the skills and assets of citizens.

 PhD Studentships and research opportunities

 We welcome talented individuals to study for PhDs with the Institute for Future Cities.
 You should have a strong academic background or equivalent professional experience and a driving interest in undertaking high quality research into the issues and opportunities for cities globally.

 You are welcome to propose a topic of research but we would particularly welcome applicants in the areas of interest:

 In partnership with the University’s Centre for Sustainable Development, there are 50% funding for PhD studies available.
 Applications should be sent to IFC as soon as possible.
 Closing date is early February 2021.

 If you are interesting in discussing a possible PhD topic with us, please contact Robert Rogerson ()

 Current and Recent PhD research in Future Cities

 Existing and recent doctoral students linked with the Institute for Future Cities include: